 Run training sessions, offer hands-on demos, and create space for questions.
 Keep everyone informed and involved from day one.

-Monitoring and ongoing optimization
+Step 8: Monitoring and ongoing optimization

 Switching to EVs is just the beginning.
 The most successful fleets continue to review, refine, and improve.